imaya2315-hub/neostats/README.md

 ## 10. Sample outputs (`sample_outputs/`)

 - `sample_unsupported_file_REAL.json`, `sample_invoice_no_llm_key_REAL.json`
-  — genuine outputs of this exact codebase, run in this environment against a real sample `.txt` file and a real invoice image from the provided dataset (OCR ran for real; the LLM step correctly short-circuits since no API key is configured here).
+  — genuine outputs of this exact codebase, run against a real sample `.txt` file and a real invoice image from the provided dataset.
 - `invoice_PASS_illustrative.json`, `balance_sheet_PASS_illustrative.json`,
   `profit_and_loss_PASS_illustrative.json`,
   `cash_flow_statement_PASS_illustrative.json` — hand-built examples
-  showing the exact response shape for a PASS result on each of the four document types (marked `_note`); not live model output, since this environment has no network access to call the Anthropic API.
-Supplying `ANTHROPIC_API_KEY` and re-running against the provided dataset produces the real equivalents.
+  showing the exact response shape for a PASS result on each of the four document types (marked `_note`).

 ## 11. Known limitations / production improvements

 - The deterministic table-grid OCR (`table_ocr.py`) is heuristic (vertical-line detection + per-cell OCR); on lower-quality scans it can merge period-header columns or split a label across rows.
-Production: replace with a dedicated table-extraction model (e.g. Document AI / LayoutLM) rather than a hand-rolled column detector.
   - Confidence is a simple, explainable average of (required fields found) and (validation checks passed) — not a calibrated model score.
 - Synchronous processing only; a production version would queue